andrerpena/quotr/README.md

 Quotr is a [Node.js](https://nodejs.org/en/) [CLI](https://en.wikipedia.org/wiki/Command-line_interface)
 for getting near real-time stock quotes from [Yahoo Finance](http://finance.yahoo.com/).
-It works for pretty much every relevant ticker in the world (currently 26.626 symbols).
+It works for pretty much every relevant ticker in the world (currently 26.626 symbols across the globe).
 The delay depends on the Yahoo's data provider.
 Normally it's 15 minutes.
-You can check the list of exchanges and corresponding delay [here](https://help.yahoo.com/kb/SLN2310.html).
+You can check the list of exchanges and their corresponding delays [here](https://help.yahoo.com/kb/SLN2310.html).